 Wall clocks add vintage flair to the room and make it look more homely.
 But mind that old clocks might tick!
 In the 20th century, people were used to this sound.
 They found it charming and reassuring.
 Today, it might be wiser to select a model that produces no noise.

 If the room is compact, one small rug or carpet would be enough.
 If it is large, you can either zone it with several rugs or put one big carpet in the center.
+Area rugs are great because they can be used in any area of your home or business.
 Ideally, the distance between the walls and the edges of the rugs should be 10-to-20 inches.
 Furniture items should be sitting on top of the rug.
 If you have an elongated sofa, avoid spreading a short rug in front of it — otherwise, people who sit near the armrests would feel less privileged than those in the center.

 Without cozy pillows, throws, and blankets, even the most stylish and living room might seem too formal and not cozy.
 Multiple small pillows look more attractive than 1-2 large ones.
 It would be nice if they all have different sizes, shapes, and patterns.
 The color of the throw can either complement the sofa or become a bright accent in a room with a neutral color palette.